-After my 12th grade, I applied at National Defence Academy to enter the Indian Air Force.
-I studied hard, cleared my written exam and my interview also.
+After 12th grade, I applied at National Defence Academy to enter the Indian Air Force.
+I studied hard, and cleared my written exam and my interview also.

 But unfortunately, there was a problem with my ear at that time, hence I could not fit their physical standard.